Finding the Best Places to Retire Since 2006!

 Relocation: People age 45 or better may apply to become a Qualified Retired Person (QRP).
 The program requires that QRPs deposit at least $2,000 into a Belize bank account each month, and this revenue must be generated outside of the country.
-QRPs cannot work in Belize, except online, since they are in a retirement program.
-Some QRPs have been grumbing that the QRP program does not receive the attention that it once did.
-The Belize Tourism Board, which runs the program, says that it is looking at ways to improve benefits that participants receive.
-QRPs only have to spend one month per year in Belize to keep their QRP status.
+QRPs do not have to pay Belize tax on income received from a source outside of Belize.
+QRPs must be in the country at least 30 consecutive days per year.
+They may be self-employed as long as their business activity occurs outside of the country with non-Belizeans (think consulting) - and a permit is needed - but generally otherwise cannot work since they are in a retirement program.

 Nearest Airport: San Pedro's 3,000 foot long airstrip accommodates private planes, but the closest international airport is in Belize City, two hours away.

 Cons: None, although culture shock is usually intense at first.